Recent Community Posts

 Patrick Klein (The Gardens on El Paseo and El Paseo Village) for Citizen of the Year

 Ronda Henry was selected by the Chamber because she is actively involved in the Palm Desert Area Chamber of Commerce as a leader in our Profit Connection program, and in many Chamber events throughout the year.
 She also has taken on leadership roles in community non-profit organizations.
-For example, she is a ministry coordinator at her church, and has helped over 400 kids whose parents are unfortunately incarcerated receive bikes and other gifts to make their lives as normal as possible until their families are reunited.
+Ronda has many events through out the year both in her personal life and professional with SERVPRO of Palm Desert.

 2018 California Desert Association of Realtors Scholarship Breakfast